A Roller Coaster Of Doubt

 The Wicker Breakdown:

-- Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross "Out on assignment."
-This week Mary Gross checks in from Russian as she tries to hunt down the Red Scare, Sweetchuck plays his scientist character who gets a segment on different types of amputation and we got an update from Eddie Murphy on the backlash caused by the Larry The Lobster stunt.
-Eddie reads a letter that gets a little racist say that the person didn't know "You People" ate seafood so to prove that they do, he eats a lobster on air claiming that it's Larry.
+Once again, Brian Doyle-Murray and Christine Ebersole give us the news with Mary Gross "Out on assignment."
+This week Mary Gross checks in from Russian as she tries to hunt down the Red Scare, Sweetchuck plays his scientist character who gets a segment on different types of amputation, and we got an update from Eddie Murphy on the backlash caused by the Larry The Lobster stunt.
+Eddie reads a letter that gets a little racist saying that the person didn't know "You People" ate seafood so to prove that they do, he eats a lobster on air claiming that it's Larry.
+(Clip 2) (Clip 3)

-- Tonight's home movie is called Jay Clay Gets Depressed and is a claymation short about the Fracas troll is depressed and tries to hang himself only the fact that he is made out of clay makes his head get ripped off by the noose and ends up sticking to his butt which causes him to get a new outlook on life.
+Tonight's home movie is called Jay Clay Gets Depressed and is a claymation short about how the Fracas troll is depressed and tries to hang himself.
+The only problem is he is made out of clay makes his head get ripped off by the noose and ends up sticking to his butt which causes him to get a new outlook on life.

 This is the first time that I actually liked that there were only a few sketches to choose from because I genuinely liked them all and could justify having any as a favorite but here's what I managed to come up with.
 First, I loved Eddie Murphy on death row and is allowed his final request to have Johnny Cash sing 999,999 Bottles Of Beer On The Wall because not only was it a funny concept but I loved how even in the world of the sketch, Cash played along to help a prisoner out.
 Next, I also loved the opening sketch because not only was it a fun rendition of The Train Of Life but it was also funny to see Sweetchuck play out bits of Johnny Cash's life.
 Finally, I was a fan of The Honeyrooneys because I used to love jokes about Andy Rooney as well as his real segments of 60 Minutes.